rindow/rindow-math-matrix/README.md

 - Useful linear algebra and random number capabilities

+Please see the documents on [Rindow projects](https://rindow.github.io/) web pages.

 ### Download the rindow_openblas extension

 You can do very fast N-dimensional array operations in conjunction